Nigerian journalist charged with treason is granted bail but lawyer says he is still being held

 His arrest has sparked protests and criticism of Buhari's government, which is accused of intimidating critics.

-The journalist's wife, Ope Sowore, who is based in the United States, led protesters Tuesday to United Nations Plaza in New York, where Buhari is attending the 74th UN General Assembly, to mount pressure for her husband's freedom.
+The journalist's wife, Ope Sowore, who is based in the United States, joined protesters Tuesday to the United Nations Plaza in New York, where Buhari is attending the 74th UN General Assembly, to mount pressure for her husband's freedom.

-"It is very sad to see the cause of action this has taken in the past one and a half months, especially for someone that was calling for a change for the better in Nigeria," she said.
+"It is very sad to see the course of action this has taken in the past one and a half months, especially for someone that was calling for a change for the better in Nigeria," she said.

 Sowore told CNN she has been allowed only two phone conversations with her husband since his arrest last month.
 The journalist was supposed to be in Nigeria for two weeks in July and their two children miss their father, she said.